FireStorm — FPGA

 • DONE

-On the Tang Primer 25K, the debug test points are the JTAG lines.
+On the Tang Primer 25K prototype board, the debug test points are the JTAG lines.

-The main chips — SG2000, DeMon, QMK, and Pulse — interface to FireStorm via a FRAM (Fake QSPI RAM) interface.
+The main supporting chips — DeMon, Pulse, and the optional accelerator (Pi Zero 2W) — interface to FireStorm via a FRAM (Fake QSPI RAM) register window.
 Hosts map this directly into their memory space:

 • Each FRAM16 interface leaves 12MB spare per chip in the memory map